The Man from Jupiter: Ratings

 "The Man from Jupiter" was originally broadcast on January 19, 2012, in the United States on FX.
 Upon airing, it attained 1.309 million viewers and a 0.7 rating in the 18–49 demographic, according to Nielsen ratings.
 The installment became the eleventh high-rated cable television program of the day, scoring higher than the documentary series The First 48 on A&E but obtaining lower ratings than the satirical television program The Daily Show on Comedy Central.
 "The Man from Jupiter" achieved record-breaking demographic ratings; it became the third-most viewed cable telecast of all time amongst men in the 18–34 demographic, as well as key men in the 18–49 group.
 In comparison to the season two premiere, "Swiss Miss", ratings in the 18–49 demographic during the first fifteen minutes vaulted 31% to 689,000 viewers.
 Although ratings showed similar increases during the second quarterly hour, ratings in the 18–49 demographic declined 21% from the previous season premiere, translating to 220,000 viewers.
 Overall, ratings amongst key adults in the 18–49 group declined 4% from "Swiss Miss" to 950,000.

 Critical response

-Season premieres are always nice because it's just fun to spend time with characters you haven't seen in a while all over again.
-And this episode was no exception.
-From Cheryl suggesting that Pam just tape up her fingers when they start to bleed while masturbating to Pam herself saying that she could drown a toddler in her panties when Reynolds showed up [...], there were great moments for every single regular and recurring character here.